fniessink/toisto/docs/software.md

 }
 ```

-Toisto will show the hint to the user when asking for the Dutch translation of "you live".
+Toisto will show the note to the user when asking for the Dutch translation of "you live".

 ### Concepts with multiple labels